 Men of all ethnic, cultural and religious backgrounds can become sperm donors.
-This includes men of different heights and shapes, as long as you meet the criteria below:
+This includes men of different heights, shapes and sizes, as long as you meet the criteria below:

-Clinic-recruited donors must have a permanent address and be contactable for follow-up screening.
-They must be able to provide three identifiers and proof of permanent address, e.g. driver’s licence, photo ID or passport.
-They must also have a current Medicare card.
 Clinic-recruited sperm donors with student, working holiday or temporary working visas will not be accepted to the program.
-Donors with temporary resident visas may be accepted to the program if they can provide evidence of the above requirements.
+Donors with temporary resident visas may be accepted if they can provide evidence of the above requirements.

 – Had sexual activity with any person known to have been exposed to HIV.